Silent Saboteurs: The Truth About Mineral Deficiencies

 Nutritional deficiency occurs when the body does not get enough of the necessary nutrients from the food we eat.
-This serious nutrient deficiency can lead to a variety of health problems.
+These serious nutrient and mineral deficiencies can lead to a variety of health problems.
 Here are some of the most common health effects of nutritional deficiency:

 Neural tube defects (NTDs) are a group of birth defects that occur when the neural tube, a structure that forms early in fetal development and eventually develops into the baby’s brain and spinal cord, fails to close properly.
 The most common NTDs are spina bifida, anencephaly, and encephalocele.